akulkarni9/multiplecurrencies/README.md

 Now we should tell Magento which template should be used for the selector.
 You should create “YOUR_PACKAGE/YOUR_THEME/layout/local.xml” and copy associated code from repository.

 Refresh cache, reload magento front-end. check magento header in front end.
+You should see mutiple currencies in drop down box now.
+3. Go to catalog->Attribues->Manage Attributes.
+Create 2 new attributes, whose parameters should be
+Attribute code: Any name that you want,
+Unique Value: Yes,
+Values Required: Yes,
+Input Validation: None,
+Apply to: All Products (This extension can support multiple products),
+Comparable in front-end: Yes,
+Visible on Product View page on front end: Yes,
+Used in Product Listing: Yes,
+Used for sorting: Yes,
+Give Lable as Price1.
+Save it.
+Go to Manage Attribute Sets.
+Drag unorganised attributes into any sets.
+Preferably in Prices set.
+Save it.
+You should see those new attirbues in prices tab in manage products page in Backend now.

+That is all.
+Prerequisites are completed.
+Explore the files and understand the extension.